 - Dean Bush – Saturday Christchurch Farmers Market

 A unique remaining 4 ha. native Kahikatea New Zealand forest that remaining in Christchurch City center.
-The Saturday market is worth going if you are in Christchurch during Saturday.
+The Saturday market is worth going if you are in Christchurch during Saturday morning.

 - Mona Vale